Kappad Beach: The Arrival of Vasco Da Gama

 Long before the Portuguese arrived, Calicut was a thriving international port trading with Arab merchants and Chinese sailors.
 Spices from Kerala were world-famous and the Zamorin of Calicut welcomed traders from every corner of the seas.
 So, was Vasco da Gama the “discoverer” of India?
 Not exactly.
 He was the first European to arrive by sea but he followed routes known to Arab and Indian navigators guided by local pilots supplied by African kings.

+Though his arrival was in Kozhikode, the only place one can still remember Da Gama is Kappad.
 Stand on this shoreline and you can almost hear the creaking masts of distant ships and the trumpets of a royal procession.
 Kappad is not just a beach, it’s a turning point in world history.
 Whether we celebrate or critique his legacy, Vasco da Gama put Calicut on the world map, opening the door to an age of global trade, exploration and empire.

 Leave a comment